ithar14/IBMfall21/README.md

 Problem: Define target molecules as an eletronic structure problem and apply quantum algorithms to estimate the correct bandgap between reduced molecular orbitals.

 Level: Foundational
+* Understanding the atomic orbitals (AO), molecular orbitals (MO) and how to reduce the number of orbitals using active space transformation.
+* Calculating ground state energy of PSPCz molecule using NumPy and Variational Quantum Eigensolver (VQE).
+* Calculating excited state energy of PSPCz module using quantum Equation-of-Motion (QEOM) algorithm.
+* Running VQE on the cloud (simulator or real quantum system) using Qiskit Runtime.

 ## Qiskit Machine Learning - Image classification by QSVM
 Machine learning is a technology that has attracted a significant amount of attention due to its high performance and versatility, and quantum computation has the potential to further enhance it.
 In this challenge, you will implement image classification models using one of the methods of quantum machine learning; Quantum Support Vector Machine (QSVM).